 Standards are sets of specifications on how certain materials or products should be manufactured, defined, measured or tested.

-Some national or international standards bodies which issue standards are:
+Examples of national, region or international standards bodies are:

 NUS Libraries does not subscribe to ISO or EN but has BSOL (British Standards Online).
-Therefore, you can still find ISO 9001 through BSOL.
+You can still find ISO 9001 through BSOL.
 Confirm that the contents of the adopted standard is the same as that of the original standard by checking the bibliographic record of the standard in BSOL or the standard document.